Jim Blazek is one of the founding members and current co-owner of the company with over 30 years of environmental experience.

 Stephen’s free time is spent escaping the indoors.
 He also considers himself an amateur sommelier, casual lepidopterologist, and bargain-travel connoisseur.

-Ms. Jessica Rury, AICP is an experienced environmental services professional having obtained Bachelor’s degree in Environmental Science from the University of Alabama and a Master’s degree in Environmental Studies Planning and Management and Wetland Science from Louisiana State University.
-Ms. Rury received Certified Planner designation from the American Institute of Certified Planners in 2016.
+Jessica Rury, AICP is an experienced environmental services professional having obtained Bachelor’s degree in Environmental Science from the University of Alabama and a Master’s degree in Environmental Studies Planning and Management and Wetland Science from Louisiana State University.
+Jessica received her Certified Planner designation from the American Institute of Certified Planners in 2016.
 As an environmental scientist providing environmental consulting services for over 15 years, she has performed various environmental permitting, risk-based assessments, groundwater remediation and consulting services.
-Ms. Rury’s project management experience includes Phase I and II Environmental Site Assessments (ESA), GIS map production, wetland delineations, National Environmental Policy Act (NEPA) studies, environmental permitting, and Risk Evaluation/Corrective Action Program investigations and evaluations.
+Jessica’s project management experience includes Phase I and II Environmental Site Assessments (ESA), GIS map production, wetland delineations, National Environmental Policy Act (NEPA) studies, environmental permitting, and Risk Evaluation/Corrective Action Program investigations and evaluations.
 Her specialties include due diligence, risk assessments, NEPA studies, and the Brownfields Program.
-Ms. Rury is a graduate of Dale Carnegie Leadership Course, Barton Leadership Course, and APA-Leadership Course.
+Jessica is a graduate of Dale Carnegie Leadership Course, Barton Leadership Course, and APA-Leadership Course.
 She regularly participates in both internal and external leadership and professional development courses.
-Ms. Rury has been involved with multiple organizations including the Louisiana Water Environment Association, Greater Baton Rouge Panhellenic Alumni Association, Forum 35, Of Moving Colors Production Company, Capitol Section of the Louisiana Chapter of Americana Planning Association, and the Louisiana Brownfields Association.
+Jessica has been involved with multiple organizations including the Louisiana Water Environment Association, Greater Baton Rouge Panhellenic Alumni Association, Forum 35, Of Moving Colors Production Company, Capitol Section of the Louisiana Chapter of Americana Planning Association, and the Louisiana Brownfields Association.
 When Jessica isn’t serving her community through these organizations, she spends her free time crafting, reading, baking, writing short stories, and brunching.

 Prior to moving back to the New Orleans Area to be closer to his family, Michael worked in Houston, TX in the environmental services division of a national company.
 He has experience conducting and managing both Phase I and Phase II Environmental Site Assessments and has proven to be a valuable leader in the field.
 When he’s not in the field, Michael assists with mapping, report preparation, and determining the application of federal, state, and local regulations as they pertain to actions under the framework of CERCLA, RCRA, and LDEQ.
 Michael holds Bachelor’s and Master’s degrees in Geology and brings a great deal of expertise to Leaaf’s soil and groundwater investigations.